David Sumpter

 M.S.
 Biology

 Eric is an ecologist with expertise in wildlife ecology, reintroduction biology, herpetology, listed species permitting, conservation biology, and geographic information systems (GIS).
 Previously a Gopher Tortoise Conservation Biologist with the Florida Fish and Wildlife Conservation Commission (FWC), Eric managed all gopher tortoise issues within 12 southwest Florida counties.
 As a survey crew leader for the Joseph W. Jones Ecological Research Center, he led gopher tortoise population surveys on state conservation lands in Florida using Line Transect Distance Sampling.
 Originally from the Midwest, he has also worked for both the Iowa and Minnesota Departments of Natural Resources and served as an AmeriCorps member.
 Eric holds a B.A. in Biology from Luther College in Iowa, and has a Graduate Certificate in GIS and a M.S. in Biology, both from Missouri State University.
 His graduate research focused on the reintroduction efforts of the state-threatened ornate box turtle to a U.S. Fish and Wildlife Service refuge in Illinois.
-Eric is currently on the Executive Committee of the Gopher Tortoise Council.
+Eric has served on the Executive Committee of the Gopher Tortoise Council since 2016.

 Email Eric at esievers@wildlandsconservation.org